 Why trust what we have to say?

-We’ve been tracking the private markets for a decade and we currently have investment data on more than 3 million private companies.
-We offer up-to-date and accurate data on their pre- and post-money valuations, industry, total capital raised, revenue figures and other non-financial metrics that help you quickly build a list of promising opportunities and maintain your investment pipeline.
+We’ve been tracking the private markets for over a decade and have investment data on more than 3 million private companies.
+We offer up-to-date and accurate data on pre- and post-money valuations, industry, total capital raised, revenue figures, and other non-financial metrics that help you quickly build a list of promising opportunities and maintain your investment pipeline.

-Layered on top of our dataset is an advanced search tool that allows users to search and filter companies in order to find investment options that fit their strategy.
-We designed it so deal origination would be easier for investment professionals across the board.
-In fact, many of our clients have found success by proactively sourcing investments with PitchBook.
+Layered on top of our dataset is an advanced search tool allowing users to search and filter companies to find investment options that fit their strategy.
+We designed it to make deal origination more accessible for investment professionals across the board.
+Many of our clients have found success by proactively sourcing investments with PitchBook.

 Why should market analysis help inform a future investment?

-Insight into market trends is key to making a good investment decision.
-Private market intelligence is the best way to understand which sectors are growing and how much capital is being infused into the market.
+Private market intelligence and insights are the best way to identify up-and-coming sectors and see where capital is flowing.
 Knowing where companies sit in the broader market context is also helpful when allocating capital.
-With a summary of the landscape, you are better enabled to track trends at a glance, anticipate shifts and even see where your competition is moving.
+With a summary of the landscape, you can better track trends at a glance, anticipate shifts, and even see where your competition is moving.

 How can I understand a newer market that has less research available?

-New trends within the VC landscape pop up all the time, and identifying those spaces in their nascency—before competitors key in—can be a challenge.
-Our guide goes into more detail on how to source VC deals, but we recommend diving into PitchBook’s Emerging Spaces.
-We are tracking more than 125 spaces that are on the rise, but are not yet established enough to be considered verticals in the market.
-For example, clean meat, carbon capture, air taxis, nanomedicine and medical robots are emerging spaces that we cover.
-Discovering niche corners of the markets and potential investment opportunities should be easier and that’s exactly why we started tracking these areas.
+Identifying new VC trends in their nascency before competitors can be challenging.
+Our guide details how to source VC deals, but we recommend diving into PitchBook’s Emerging Spaces.
+We are tracking more than 125 spaces that are on the rise but are not yet established enough to be considered verticals in the market.
+Examples include clean meat, carbon capture, air taxis, nanomedicine, and medical robots.
+Discovering niche corners of the markets and potential investment opportunities should be easier, and that’s exactly why we started tracking these areas.

 Will the guide help me create a list of potential investment opportunities?

 Yes.
-Learning how to create a target list is a large portion of our guide.
-We’ll help you quickly create a list of promising investment or acquisition targets based on the attributes that matter most to you or your client—including industry, location, pre- and post-money valuations, total capital raised, revenue figures and more.
-This could include identifying all the mobility tech companies in California with Series B funding, for example, or listing all the PE-backed fintech companies in Europe that are nearing the end of their holding period.
+Learning how to create a target list is the main focus of our guide.
+We’ll help you quickly create a list of promising investment or acquisition targets based on the attributes that matter most to you or your client—including industry, location, pre- and post-money valuations, total capital raised, revenue figures, and more.
+This could include identifying all the mobility tech companies in California with Series B funding, for example, or listing all the PE-backed fintech companies in Europe nearing their holding period.

-How can I tell if a company is in need of funding?
+How can I tell if a company needs funding?

-Our guide will go into detail on searching for companies that are ready for funding or acquisition.
-There are several key figures such as the last funding date, employee count and more that we look to as early signals that a company is likely to need an infusion of capital or debt.
-In the case of M&A deal sourcing, you can leverage insight into VC or PE portfolios to see when companies are nearing the end of their holding period.
+Our guide provides details on searching for companies ready for funding or acquisition.
+There are several key figures, such as the last funding date, employee count, and more, that we look to as early signals that a company is likely to need an infusion of capital or debt.
+In the case of M&A deal sourcing, you can leverage insight into VC or PE portfolios to see when a company is nearing the end of a holding period.

 How do I figure out who to reach out to about an investment?

 Once you’ve established your list of promising investment options, the best next step is reaching out to each organization as quickly as possible.
-Our company profiles include management teams and executives because nobody likes to waste their time reaching out to the wrong person.
-Plus, competing firms may be eyeing the same investment, so getting an edge on contact information may be the advantage that you need.
+Like every data point, each second counts regarding deal execution.
+Our platform includes easy-to-find company profiles, including management and executive teams, so that you can reach out to the right stakeholders at the right time.
+Competing firms may be eyeing the same investment, so getting an edge on contact information may be the advantage that you need.